wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 Tanzu Observability by Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

-## May 2022
+## June 2022

-We made improvements to the following integrations in May 2022:
+We made improvements to the following integrations in June 2022:

 * Snowflake:
   * To enhance authentication security, we updated the setup steps of the integration.
 Now, to register Snowflake, you have to provide a private key.